Tuesday, October 08, 2013

 BACK ON EARTH

 So, this brings me to something I wondered about when I watched GRAVITY.
 In the film the hailstorm of debris wipes out numerous satellites, including the International Space Station [ISS].
 I wondered if back-on-Earth, as a result of satellite reliant systems failure, airplanes fell out of the sky, the internet collapsed, ships went off course, financial systems went array...and more.
-The film gives few clues to what happened on Earth while feats of super human endurance were enacted in space by Sandra Bullock's character, Dr. Stone...oh that's right it's just a story!
+The film gives few clues to what happened on Earth while feats of super-human endurance were enacted in space by Sandra Bullock's character, Dr. Stone...oh that's right it's just a story!

 VISUAL METAPHORS

 There are some visual metaphors that create subliminal connectors throughout the film.
 These relate to foetal positions, pods, first steps, umbilical cords, birth and birth canals, letting go, rebirth...
 Mother.
 I could write more on this, but maybe another time!
+Sandra Bullock, aka Dr. Stone's, emergence from the water where she crash lands, is a metaphor of birth or rebirth.
+This could be interpreted not just a new life for her, but also humanity.

 EARTH MAYBE OUR HOME BUT THE UNIVERSE IS OUR ENVIRONMENT